bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 **fd** (file find)
 ==================

-The [fd](https://github.com/sharkdp/fd) utility is a file finding tool, it is a modern-day simplified variant of the legacy Unix `find` tool.
+The [fd](https://github.com/sharkdp/fd) utility is a file finding tool.
+It is a modern-day simplified alternative to the Unix `find` tool.

 Like ripgrep, fd is also written in [Rust](https://www.rust-lang.org) and likewise has [excellent performance](https://github.com/sharkdp/fd#benchmark).